How do I install WordPress manually?

 - Step 2 - Download WordPress

-- Step 5 - Upload the WordPress files and folders
+- Step 3 - Upload and unzip the WordPress files

 Step 1 - Locate your database login details

-To install WordPress, you need the login details to your database.
-You can find them in your one.com control panel under PHP and database settings on the Advanced settings tile.
+To install WordPress, you need to have the name, user name and password of your database.
+You can find them in the one.com Control Panel in PHP and database settings under Advanced settings.
 Copy the details to a file, or leave the window open for you to return to later.

 Step 2 - Download WordPress